Skip to main content

 • 80–100% — healthy.
 The team commits to roughly what they can deliver.

-• Below 70% — chronic over-commitment, scope creep, or interruptions.
-Examine the pattern before adjusting commitments.
+• Below 70% — chronic over-commitment, scope creep, or a denominator inflated by tasks without a sprint.
+Look at both before reacting.

 What to do about it

 • Don't chase 100%.
-Sprint Efficiency optimized for that incentivizes sandbagging.
+Optimizing for that incentivizes sandbagging.

-• Track Sprint Efficiency together with mid-sprint scope changes — the gap often explains the variance.
+• Track Sprint Efficiency together with mid-sprint scope changes — the gap usually explains the variance.

 Related metrics